Whilst we can’t cure MS, we do work our hardest to provide ways to help our service users and to limit the impact the condition has on their lives.

 As the name suggests, our complementary therapies complement the use of conventional medicine to help relieve stress and help improve the wellbeing of our service users.

-We offer exercises, complementary therapies and classes at our main centre of operations - Benmar House - five days per week.
+We offer exercises, complementary therapies and classes at our main centre of operations - Benmar House - six days per week.

 We also offer our services at our Outreach provisions across the North East, benefiting even more people with MS